On this page

 Before submitting your nomination:

-- engage a colleague to do a peer review
+- Engage a colleague to do a peer review

-- complete a final spelling and grammar check.
+- Complete a final spelling and grammar check.

-- Situation
+- Context

 Resources

-The National Quality Framework is Australia’s system for regulating early learning and school age care and seeks to improve education and care across long day care, family day care, kindergarten services and outside school hours care services.
+The National Quality Framework is Australia’s system for regulating early learning and school age care and seeks to improve education and care across long day care, family day care, kindergarten services, and outside school hours care services.

 Three-Year-Old Kindergarten Teaching Toolkit provides information to support the planning and delivery of funded Three-Year-Old Kindergarten programs across Victoria.
-The web pages include evidence-informed practice and pedagogical support, reflective questions, and resource links.

 The Transition to School Resource Kit includes practical guidance for early childhood professionals working with children and families while they transition to school.